It put in place significant new rights for carers in England including:

 - A duty on NHS bodies (NHS England, clinical commissioning groups, NHS trusts and NHS foundation trusts) to co-operate with local authorities in delivering the Care Act functions.

-Taken together, these new rights should have a significant impact on you and the support available for you.
-However, this is dependent on local councils putting these in place in a context of financial constraints.
+Taken together, these new rights should have a significant impact on carers and the support available for carers.
+However, this is dependent on local councils putting these rights in place.

-Further information about the Act, and a useful series of factsheets, are available from the Department of Health.
+Further information about the Act, and a useful series of factsheets, are available from the Department of Health and Social Care.